 For this reason the Church rightfully says about her own feeble members: They made me keeper of the vineyards, but my own vineyard I have not kept.
 We are set to guard the vineyards but do not guard our own, for we get involved in irrelevant pursuits and neglect the performance of our ministry.

-This excerpt from a homily of Pope Saint Gregory the Great (Hom.
-17,3, 14:PL 76, 1139-1140, 1146) is used in the Roman Catholic Office of Readings for Saturday of the 27th week in Ordinary Time with the accompanying biblical reading taken from I Timothy 6:11-21.
-It’s point of departure is our Lord Jesus’ statement “the harvest is great but the laborers are few.”
-He notes that while priests, bishops, and preachers abound, there are few who have the zeal and courage to speak the truth even when it offends and displeases people.
+This excerpt from a homily of Pope Saint Gregory the Great on Jesus’ words “the harvest is great but the laborers are few” (Hom.
+17,3, 14:PL 76, 1139-1140, 1146 commenting on Luke 10:2 & Matthew 9:37) is used in the Roman Catholic Office of Readings for Saturday of the 27th week in Ordinary Time with the accompanying biblical reading taken from I Timothy 6:11-21.